 From 1983 till 1998, Knussen was an Artistic Director of the Aldeburgh Festival, and also held posts at the Tanglewood Music Center and with the Chamber Music Society of Lincoln Center.
 In 1992, with Colin Matthews, he established the Contemporary Composition and Performance courses at the Britten-Pears School in Snape.

 After many years of close collaboration with the London Sinfonietta, Oliver Knussen became Music Director in 1998, and in 2002 was made Conductor Laureate.
 In 2006 he was appointed Artist in Association with the BCMG.
 Among his many awards are Honorary Memberships of the American Academy of Arts and Letters and the Royal Philharmonic Society, an Honorary Doctorate from the Royal Scottish Academy of Music and Drama, and the 2004 Association of British Orchestras Award.
 In 2006 he was named the second recipient of the Michael Ludwig Nemmers Prize from Northwestern University, USA.

-He has guest-conducted in many parts of the world, including in the USA, Canada, Europe and Japan.
-As a conductor he has recorded more than thirty CDs of contemporary music, several of which have won international awards - these include Robin Holloway's Concerto for Orchestra No.2, which won NMC's first Gramophone Award, and Maxwell Davies' opera Taverner.
+He guest-conducted in many parts of the world, including in the USA, Canada, Europe and Japan.
+As a conductor he recorded more than thirty CDs of contemporary music, several of which have won international awards - these include Robin Holloway's Concerto for Orchestra No.2, which won NMC's first Gramophone Award, and Maxwell Davies' opera Taverner.

 He became a CBE in the 1994 Birthday Honours and and received the Queen’s Medal for Music 2015.

 Oliver Knussen died 9 July 2018, aged 66.